cronvel/text-machine/doc/config.md

 * action: `Array` with the action name and its arguments, OR an array of that (if multiple actions should be issued).
   State's actions are applied upon entering a state, but after the branching action
+* returnErrorAction: `Array` with the action name and its arguments, OR an array of that (if multiple actions should be issued).
+  If returning on an incorrect state, use thoses actions instead of regular state's actions.
+  Used for parse error styling (e.g. parse error when a closing parenthesis/bracket/brace/etc does not match an opening one).
+* returnAfter: `true` or `string` if set it returns to the parent-state automatically *after*, i.e. on the next event-character, if a string is provided the parent-state's name should match that string, or it will be considered as a parse error, and will use the *returnErrorAction* property instead of the *action* property.
+  It's mostly the same than branch's *return* property, except that *returnErrorAction* trigger immediately if it should.
 * branches: `Array` of branch object (see branch properties below).
   The first branch that match is selected.
 * bufferBranches: like `branches`, but match a buffer instead of the event-character.